Stefanroets180/my-fuel-log-book/AWS_S3_RECEIPT_SETUP.md

 4. **Block Public Access settings:**
     - ✅ Keep ALL checkboxes CHECKED
     - This keeps your receipts private (important for security)
+    - **Note**: The app uses signed URLs for secure access, so public access is NOT needed

 5. **Bucket Versioning:**
     - Select **"Disable"** (you don't need version history for receipts)